 Winter is the best time to visit Arches National Park for a variety of reasons.
 With a climate that is normally scorching, the winter weather makes it possible to enjoy hiking and overnight camping in this stunning National Park.

 Plus, you might be able to see the famous arches dusted in a thin layer of snow.
-Stunning.
+Simply stunning.

-Don’t let the colder temperatures deter you from experiencing some of the greatest National Parks.
-In fact, we hope that you will agree that some of these National Parks are even better during the winter!
-If you’re feeling even more ambitious, check out our summary of the best places in the USA for a multi-day backpacking trip.
+Don’t let the colder temperatures deter you from experiencing some of the greatest National Parks in the winter.
+In fact, we hope that you will agree that some of these National Parks are even better during the colder season!
+If you’re feeling even more ambitious, check out our summary of the best places in the USA for a multi-day backpacking trip in the winter.
 Wherever your journey take you, we hope you enjoy!

 About the author